domRiddle/ASF/Localization.md

 ---

-### States
+### Translation progress

-Every language that was included for translation can have one of three states:

-**Needs translation** - some strings are still left in English, initial translations needed.
-If you speak given language and can help, please do!

-**Translated, but needs to be voted** - all required strings are translated, but there is still room for improvement through voting and suggesting better ones.
-This will be the most common state, as it simply means that "translation is completed and being improved by the community now".
-Please note that this state is temporary and might quickly change into previous one if any strings will be added or modified.

-**Completed** - chosen proofreader verified the translation to be correct, and picked final version of the strings, while still accepting future improvements.
-Quite rare, usually involves some trusted member to review community effort made in two points above, or solve conflicts.
+Every language has two states of completion - translation, and proof-reading.

+Language is considered **translated** when its translation progress reaches 100%.
+At this point every translatable string used by ASF has proper meaning, which is great.
+However, that doesn't mean that there is no room for improvement - community voting is enabled all the time and you can still suggest better translation for already-translated parts, as well as vote for already existing ones.
+Please note that fully-translated languages can still drop below 100% when we change existing strings or add new ones.
+You can set up appropriate crowdin notifications if you'd like to receive an e-mail when this happens.

+Selected languages might have appropriate proof-readers that validate translations and approve final versions.
+This is final pass after translation takes place and allows to further improve localization.

 ASF will include given language **as soon as possible**, which means that it doesn't need to be approved, or even 100% translated.
-The actual string that will be used is always the most popular one in terms of the votes, unless chosen proofreader decided otherwise (rarily).
-Therefore, you can see your efforts included in the very next ASF release, as soon as translation is pushed to Crowdin - we merge localization updates typically the moment we're about to release new ASF version.
+The actual strings that will be used are always the most popular ones in terms of the votes, unless chosen proofreader decided otherwise (rarily).
+Therefore, you can see your efforts included in the very next ASF release, as soon as translation is pushed to Crowdin - we typically merge localization updates the moment we're about to release new ASF version.

 ---